elliotvhill/elliotvhill/README.md

 - 🐢 Fun fact: **I have a pet box turtle that is nearly as old as I am!**

-In 2023, I graduated from a full stack **software engineering boot camp**, where I gained experience with the latest front- and back-end programming languages, tools, and methodologies—including **HTML, CSS, SASS, JavaScript, Node.JS, React.JS, MongoDB, Mongoose, SQL, Python, and Django**—and completed a number of projects focused on the real-world applications of web development principles and best practices.
+In August 2023, I graduated from a full stack **software engineering boot camp**, where I gained experience with the latest front- and back-end programming languages, tools, and methodologies—including **HTML, CSS, SASS, JavaScript, Node.JS, React.JS, MongoDB, Mongoose, SQL, Python, and Django**—and completed a number of projects focused on the real-world applications of web development principles and best practices.

+In March 2025, I completed an 18-week, **back end software development** course focused on **Java**, **Relational Databases** with **MySQL**, and Web **API Design** with **Spring Boot**.

 In my previous role as an enterprise customer support representative, I developed a strong **customer-centric mindset**, facilitated cross-functional communication between product and engineering teams, and **consistently exceeded expectations** in customer satisfaction and business retention.